chimpwizard/playgound/dgraph/README.md

 ENTRYPOINT ["/dgraph/run.sh"]
 ```

-The magic happens on the run.sh file where basically the trick is to change the --peer and --zero params supported by the capabilities of a redis in memory database.
+The magic happens on the run.sh file where basically the trick is to change the --peer and --zero params before launching the service.

 Lets go over the most important pieces

-Initially all is does its to cature the incoming parameters.. the idea here is to keep the commandd as close as possible to the proposed solution in the dgraph documentation.
+Initially all is does its to cature the incoming parameters and identify what type of service is oging to be launched (zero or server), the idea here is to keep the commandd as close as possible to the proposed solution in the dgraph documentation.

-This piece of the code does two things;.
-First capture in the type or service needs to be executed (zero or server), then capture the additional standrar parameters.

-The idea is to be able to process this piece of the start command
+The command looks like this.

 ```bash
 command: --command zero --my $$HOSTNAME:508$$TASK_SLOT --replicas 3 --idx $$TASK_SLOT  -o $$TASK_SLOT --peer zero:5081  -v 2
 ```

+$$HOSTNAME, $$TASK_SLOT  are place holders automatically updated by docker swarm command, the double dollar symbol prevent docker cli to replace those values with environment variables.

 ```bash
 #!/bin/bash